 Brands of Solar Equipment Offered

 Not all solar panels and solar equipment are made equal, and not all solar panel companies carry all the brands you might want.
-If you decide you want the most efficient solar panels to take advantage of the plentiful sunlight or the cheapest solar panels, for example, you might have to rule out all of the companies that don’t offer that option.
+If you decide you want high performing solar panels to take advantage of the plentiful sunlight or the cheapest solar panels, for example, you might have to rule out all of the companies that don’t offer that option.
 Keep in mind that the brand you choose can affect your upfront costs, your long-term savings, and how much you’re able to offset your electric bills.

 Average Online Rating and Customer Reviews